 In these terms Regulations means the Firefighters’ Pension Scheme 1992, as amended, the Firefighters’ Pension Scheme 2006, as amended and the Firefighters’ Pension Scheme Regulations 2014 as amended.

-In these terms 'regulations' include the Firefighters’ Pension Scheme 1992, as amended, the Firefighters’ Pension Scheme 2006, as amended, the Firefighters’ Pension Scheme Regulations 2014 as amended, , the Pension Regulators Codes of Practice as they apply to the scheme manager and pension board and any other relevant legislation applying to the Scheme.
+In these terms 'regulations' include the Firefighters’ Pension Scheme 1992, as amended, the Firefighters’ Pension Scheme 2006, as amended, the Firefighters’ Pension Scheme Regulations 2014 as amended, the Pension Regulators Codes of Practice as they apply to the scheme manager and pension board, and any other relevant legislation applying to the Scheme.

-V3 27-11-2014
+Amendment to the Terms of Reference

+These terms of reference may be amended by regulation or in consultation with the Board by the Scheme Manager.

+V4 04 06 2019